githubThrowaway51393/PersonalCapitalService/README.md

 This is an extension of the great work that Haochi did in this repo. https://github.com/haochi/personalcapital

 Personal Capital's API setup allows you to authenticate with its backend services and make requests to it pretty easily.
-This is merely a wrapper API to make capturing your data in a more friendly manner.
+This is merely a wrapper API to allow capturing your data in a more friendly manner.

 For example, I use it in combination with some Java code to track my spending, investments, and passive income in an Excel sheet every month.